corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/manual-bootstrapping.md

 ### Grant Access to the State Manager Databases

-As mentioned in [State Manager Databases]({{< relref "./_index.md#state-manager-databases">}}), Corda Workers use individual set of credentials for accessing any particular state type.
+As mentioned in [State Manager Databases]({{< relref "./_index.md#state-manager-databases">}}), Corda workers use individual sets of credentials for accessing any particular state type.
-These credentials are configured at the Corda Worker level, under `stateManager.<STATE_TYPE>.username` and `stateManager.<STATE_TYPE>.password`.
+These credentials are configured at the Corda worker level, under `stateManager.<STATE_TYPE>.username` and `stateManager.<STATE_TYPE>.password`.
-Moreover, and by default, different state types are assigned to different database schemas, so great care must be taken when granting access.
+By default, different state types are assigned to different database schemas and so you must grant access carefully.

 | <div style="width:100px">STATE-MANAGER-USERNAME </div> | <div style="width:100px">STATE-MANAGER-PERMISSIONS </div> | <div style="width:100px">STATE-MANAGER-SCHEMA </div> |
 |--------------------------------------------------------|-----------------------------------------------------------|------------------------------------------------------|